zitadel/zitadel/docs/docs/concepts/policies.md

 ## Lockout Policy

-Define when a user should be blocked.
+Define when a user should be locked.

 The following properties are possible:
 - Maximum Password Attempts: When the user has reached the maximum password attempts the user will be locked